DomtronVox/StaticFarmSite/src/documents/main_pages/alternate-home-text-and-pics.md

 ![](/images/wether in pink chair cropped.jpg)

 ## Wow the time has passed.
-The sun is setting.
+The sun's setting.

 <br />